Institute-for-ReWriting-World-History/the1854project/README.md

 ## Notes

-  Nisbet, R.A. *The Degradation of the Academic Dogma: The
-    University in America, 1945-1970*.
-Pearson Education, 1971.
+Nisbet, R.A. *The Degradation of the Academic Dogma: The University in America, 1945-1970.* Pearson Education, 1971.

-  Foucault, Michel.
-The Foucault reader.
-United Kingdom,
-    Knopf Doubleday Publishing Group, 1984.
+Foucault, Michel. *The Foucault Reader.* Knopf Doubleday Publishing Group, 1984.

-  Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી [Etymological
+Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
-    Gujarati-English Dictionary].* 2nd Edition, Asian Educational
+Gujarati-English Dictionary\].* 2nd Edition, Asian Educational Services, 2002.

-    Services, 2002.
+Johnson, W.J.
+"Aryan.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+28.

+---.
+"Caste.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
+p.
+80.

+---.
+"Hindutva.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+142.

+---.
+"Indology.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+147.

+---.
+"Sati.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
+p.
+293.

+---.
+"Swastika.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+316.

+Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.* Random House Publishing Group, 2021.

+## Credits

+1. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.

-[^1]: તન-મન-ધન a. n.
-[See તન + મન + ધન] Lit.
+[^1]: તન-મન-ધન a. n. \[See તન + મન + ધન\] Lit.
 The body, the mind, and
     one’s wealth.
 Hence, 2.
-All that one loves; the highest object of one’s ambition (Belsare 577).
+All that one loves; the highest object of one’s ambition (Belsare, 577).

-    Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી [Etymological
+    Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
-    Gujarati-English Dictionary].* 2nd Edition, Asian Educational
+    Gujarati-English Dictionary\].* 2nd Edition, Asian Educational
     Services, 2002.

+[^2]: Foucault, Michel. *The Foucault Reader.* Knopf Doubleday
+    Publishing Group, 1984.

+[^3]: Nisbet, R.A. *The Degradation of the Academic Dogma: The
+    University in America, 1945-1970.* Pearson Education, 1971.

+[^4]: Johnson, W.J.
+"Indology.” *A Dictionary of Hinduism*, Oxford
+    University Press, 2009, p.
+147.

+[^5]: ---.
+"Aryan.” *A Dictionary of Hinduism*, Oxford University Press,
+    2009, p.
+28.

+[^6]: ---.
+"Caste.” *A Dictionary of Hinduism*, Oxford University Press,
+    2009, p.
+80.

+[^7]: ---.
+"Sati.” *A Dictionary of Hinduism*, Oxford University Press,
+    2009, p.
+293.

+[^8]: ---.
+"Swastika.” *A Dictionary of Hinduism*, Oxford University
+    Press, 2009, p.
+316.

-[^2]: Oxford Dictionary of English.
-Oxford: Oxford University Press; 2014.
+[^9]: ---.
+"Hindutva.” *A Dictionary of Hinduism*, Oxford University

-## Credits

-1. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.
+    Press, 2009, p.
+142.

+[^10]: Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.*
+    Random House Publishing Group, 2021.